 - Research local and international markets - 1.1 Research and explore sources of data on global markets. - 1.2 Evaluate the information gathered to ensure that the scope of the international arena is sufficiently broad. - 1.3 Use statistical data of Australia and international markets for trend interpretation. - 1.4 Review and evaluate commercial information for quality and value for money. - Analyse economic trends in global markets - 2.1 Analyse economic trends within Australia and international environments. - 2.2 Perform qualitative analysis of global market information as a basis of economic trends. - 2.3 Research and review all pending and in progress legislation relative to all activities in local and International markets. - 2.4 Examine and assess the implications and consequences of impending legislation changes to both local and international economic positions. - 3.
-Report on all the data - 3.1 Prepare a report and interpret data for written or visual presentation
+Report on all the data - 3.1 Interpret data and select key information that will be suitable for reporting and presentation purposes. - 3.2 Prepare a report for written or visual presentation in accordance with organisational requirements.